TheoMakaurii/Dog-Generator/README.md

 # HTML
 # The DOM contains a simple submission form which accepts only a number.
 # The number is sent the the dog-api, and retrieves the corresponding number of randomly generated dog images.
-# These images then populate and emptied 'div' tag.
+# These images then populate an emptied 'div' tag.